 Dr. Megan Murray is an Environmental Biologist and Lecturer at UTS, specialising in environmental contaminants and local-level remediation strategies.
 Her current research explores the phytoremediation potential of plants, using a targeted contaminant and region-specific approach.
 She is also investigating new and traditional oil spill remediation technologies within a comparative framework.

 Her scientific approach encompasses desktop analysis, fieldwork, and manipulative experiments.
 She primarily works with heavy metal contaminants and petroleum-hydrocarbon mixes.

-Megan also coordinates 91159 Environmental Remediation and the BSc Environmental Science Honours Program at UTS and is actively involved in several scientific and community working groups.
+Megan also coordinates 91159 Environmental Remediation and is program director for the Bachelor of Environmental Biology at UTS and is actively involved in several scientific and community working groups.

 What We Do